cs-open-project/projectsfound/README.md

 Description: The Woden project is a subproject of the Apache Web Services Project to develop a Java class library for reading, manipulating, creating and writing WSDL documents, initially to support WSDL 2.0 but with the longer term aim of supporting past, present and future versions of WSDL.
 There are two main deliverables: an API and an implementation.
 The Woden API will consist of a set of Java interfaces.
 The WSDL 2.0-specific portion of the Woden API will conform to the W3C WSDL 2.0 specification.
 The implementation will be a high performance implementation directly usable in other Apache projects such as Axis2.

 介绍: The Woden project is a subproject of the Apache Web Services Project to develop a Java class library for reading, manipulating, creating and writing WSDL documents, initially to support WSDL 2.0 but with the longer term aim of supporting past, present and future versions of WSDL.
 There are two main deliverables: an API and an implementation.
 The Woden API will consist of a set of Java interfaces.
 The WSDL 2.0-specific portion of the Woden API will conform to the W3C WSDL 2.0 specification.
 The implementation will be a high performance implementation directly usable in other Apache projects such as Axis2.

+### WSS4J

+Description: The Apache WSS4J project provides a Java implementation of the primary security standards for Web Services, namely the OASIS Web Services Security (WS-Security) specifications from the OASIS Web Services Security TC.

+介绍: The Apache WSS4J project provides a Java implementation of the primary security standards for Web Services, namely the OASIS Web Services Security (WS-Security) specifications from the OASIS Web Services Security TC.

 ### Xalan for C++ XSLT Processor[XSLT处理的库]